George Daly (music executive)

-George Daly is a music executive, songwriter, musician, film and music producer, award-winning film director and inventor.
-In his role as a music Industry Artists & Repertoire executive, he worked with Janis Joplin, Booker T. Jones of The Cars, Tool, Huey Lewis, Carlos Santana, and others.
-Artists to whose efforts Daly has contributed have sold in excess of 300 million singles and albums in vinyl, tape, CD, and digital download music streaming formats.
+George Daly is a music executive, songwriter, musician, film and music producer, award-winning film director and technologist-inventor.
+In his role as a music industry Artists & Repertoire executive, he worked with Janis Joplin, Booker T. Jones, The Cars, Tool, Huey Lewis, Carlos Santana, The Rolling Stones, and others.
+Artists to whose efforts Daly has contributed have sold in excess of 300 million singles and albums in vinyl, tape, CD, and digital music streaming formats.
+Daly is also noted as a pioneer of on-demand digital video and music streaming technology.

 After moving from the Washington metropolitan area to San Francisco, Daly befriended Janis Joplin and was soon hired by Columbia Records as CBS Corporate San Francisco Head of A&R spanning the Clive Davis and Goddard Lieberson eras.
 Following that, Daly was named head of A&R at Elektra/Asylum Records in Hollywood and later in Los Angeles, where he was hired as Head of Artist & Repertoire by Ahmet Ertegun at Atlantic Records (WMG), where he worked under Doug Morris.
 He then worked with Zoo Entertainment (Bertelsmann Music Group) as both BMG corporate Vice President and head of the Artists & Repertoire division.
 Daly is the recipient of multiple Gold Record and Platinum Record music recording certifications.